KABarnachea/KABasicLoginSignup/README.md

 # KABasicLoginSignup
-This is a Basic Log in and Sign up !!!
+This is a Basic Log in with Sign up !!!